d12frosted/elpa-mirror/gnu/denote-readme.txt

         is one of those specified in `denote-file-type' or an arbitrary symbol that defines a new file type.

-        `PROPERTY-LIST' is a plist that consists of eight elements:
+        `PROPERTY-LIST' is a plist that consists of the following
+        elements:

         1. `:extension' is a string with the file extension including the period.